calvnce/hospitalportal/README.md

 # Overview
 This is a healhcare portal (hospital portal) which enables the patients to easily access medical attention from the respective healthcare facility.
-The application 'on full functionality' will emable booking of the medical services, store and manage patient data (such as medical history, lab results)
+The application 'on full functionality' will emable booking of the medical services, store and manage patient data (such as medical history, lab results).

+### Important Note
+This is a general application that must be cstomized to be used by the sourcing organization

 ## Built With